Research Ethics Board

 In order for your application to be considered, the REB Coordinator must receive it -- and all supporting documentation -- a minimum of 10 calendar days prior to the meeting.

-One copy of the application and supporting documentation should be delivered or emailed to REB Coordinator Lynne Blunt (email@example.com) in the Applied Research and Innovation (ARI) Office, Room T3010, London Campus.
+One copy of the application and supporting documentation should be delivered or emailed to REB Coordinator Wanda Anderson (firstname.lastname@example.org) in the Centre for Research and Innovation (CRI) Office, Room T3010, London Campus.
 Faxed applications are not accepted.
 Any applications received after a submission deadline will be considered at the next available REB meeting.

 What we do